How to point a domain name to VPS using A records and custom nameservers

 In this tutorial, we’ll show you how to point a domain name to VPS using three methods – changing the A record, configuring Cloudflare, or using custom nameservers.

 After setting up your Linux VPS, open Hostinger’s hosting control panel, hPanel.
-Click VPS and select the server in question.
+Click VPS and select Manage for the server in question.
 On the VPS information tab, copy your server IP address.

 In this section, we’ll explain three methods to point a domain name to your VPS, from the easiest to the most advanced.
 Since the outcome is the same, choose whichever suits your needs.